abelpz/dcs-js/README.md

 import { OrganizationApiFp } from "dcs-js";
 ```

-Then use the generator to generate the requester function generators.
-Each requester generator will generate a specific requester function that will allow the user to make a new request with the same params on each use.
+Then use the generator to generate a requester function generators.
+Each requester function generator will generate a specific requester function that will allow the user to make a new request to one of the DCS API endpoints operations with the same params on each use.

 **Example:**